Viking art: Historical context

 The Vikings' regional origins lay in Scandinavia, the northernmost peninsula of continental Europe, while the term 'Viking' likely derived from their own term for coastal raiding—the activity by which many neighboring cultures became acquainted with the inhabitants of the region.

 Viking raiders attacked wealthy targets on the north-western coasts of Europe from the late 8th until the mid-11th century CE.
 Pre-Christian traders and sea raiders, the Vikings first enter recorded history with their attack on the Christian monastic community on Lindisfarne Island in 793.

 The Vikings initially employed their longships to invade and attack European coasts, harbors and river settlements on a seasonal basis.
 Subsequently, Viking activities diversified to include trading voyages to the east, west, and south of their Scandinavian homelands, with repeated and regular voyages following river systems east into Russia and the Black and Caspian Sea regions, and west to the coastlines of the British Isles, Iceland and Greenland.
 Evidence exists for Vikings reaching Newfoundland well before the later voyages of Christopher Columbus came to the New World.

 Trading and merchant activities were accompanied by settlement and colonization in many of these territories.

 By material

 Wood and organic materials

 Wood was undoubtedly the primary material of choice for Viking artists, being relatively easy to carve, inexpensive, and abundant in northern Europe.
 The importance of wood as an artistic medium is underscored by chance survivals of wood artistry at the very beginning and end of the Viking period, namely, the Oseberg ship-burial carvings of the early 9th century and the carved decoration of the Urnes Stave Church from the 12th century.
 As summarised by James Graham-Campbell: "These remarkable survivals allow us to form at least an impression of what we are missing from original corpus of Viking art, although wooden fragments and small-scale carvings in other materials (such as antler, amber, and walrus ivory) provide further hints.
 The same is inevitably true of the textile arts, although weaving and embroidery were clearly well-developed crafts."
+Woodworking was used on all sorts of items like ships, furniture, and ceremonial objects.